Giving your dog bone broth has huge health benefits.

 Your bone broth is now ready to start giving to your dog.

 I would start off with small amounts.
-Try 1 or 2 teaspoons at first and gradually build on this, if it’s suiting your dog.
+Try a dessert spoon at first and gradually build on this, if it’s suiting your dog then you can increase.

 It is also dependent on the size of your dog too.